ssavitzky/ssavitzky.github.io/hire-me.md

 permalink: /hire-me/
 ---

-Sometimes you just need a curmudgeon -- the old guy who sits at that desk in the corner with his laptop and his coffee, knows the answer to almost every question, and is stubborn and patient enough to _keep_ answering in six different ways until you understand it.
-He has lots of great stories about the way things were in the old days, but his browser tabs have titles like "ReactJS", "Elm", "What's next for GitHub?", and "Linux Weekly News".

 "Curmudgeon" is usually defined as "[An ill-tempered (and frequently old) person full of stubborn ideas or opinions.](https://en.wiktionary.org/wiki/curmudgeon)".
 A _computer_